LaoArchAngel/Ark-docker/README.md

 + __ARK_GID__ : ARK_GID of the user used.
 Owner of the volume /ark (default : 1000)

 ## Volumes
-+ __/ark__ : Working directory :
++ /ark/server/install
-    + /ark/server/install : Server files and data.
-Meant to be a volume!
-Only the master container will update this.
+    + Server files and data.
+    + Meant to be a volume!
+    + Only the master container will update this.
++ /ark/server/install/ShooterGame/Saved
-    + /ark/server/install/ShooterGame/Saved : Contains save information for the container.
-Should be unique per container.
-This can be a bind, but safe as a volume.
+    + Contains save information for the container.
+    + Should be unique per container.
+    + This can be a bind, but safe as a volume.
 Better to depend on backups.
++ /ark/server/install/ShooterGame/Saved/Config/LinuxServer
-    + /ark/server/install/ShooterGame/Saved/Config/LinuxServer : Intended to be unique for each container.
-Configuration folder where Game.ini and GameUserSettings.ini live.
-Good candidate for a bind.
+    + Intended to be unique for each container.
+    + Configuration folder where Game.ini and GameUserSettings.ini live.
+    + Good candidate for a bind.
++ /ark/config
-    + /ark/config : Intended to be unique for each container.
-Contains configuration of arkmanager.
-Good candidate for a bind.
+    + Intended to be unique for each container.
+    + Contains configuration files for arkmanager.
+    + Good candidate for a bind.
++ /ark/log
-    + /ark/log : Can be shared as long as INSTANCE_NAME is unique.
-Should be a bind.
+    + Can be shared as long as INSTANCE_NAME is unique.
+    + Should be a bind.
++ /ark/backup
-    + /ark/backup : Can be shared as long as INSTANCE_NAME is unique.
-Should be a bind.
+    + Can be shared as long as INSTANCE_NAME is unique.
+    + Should be a bind.

 ## Expose
 + Port : __STEAMPORT__ : Steam port (default: 7778)